syfim/sk-storage/README.md

-If you have many projects, you may need a convenient data storage for logging in (sites, databases, ssh, etc.), links and life monitoring systems.
+If you have many projects, you may need a convenient data storage for accounts (sites, databases, ssh, etc.), links and life monitoring systems.

 What is included in sk-storage: